PhyberApex/phyberapex.de/docs/interests/gaming.md

 ## TTRPG Journey

 I'm just starting my journey into the world of Tabletop Role-Playing Games.
-While I haven't had my first session yet, I'm excited about the possibilities:
+While I only had a few sessions so far, I'm excited about the possibilities:

-- **Systems of Interest**: Bunkers and Badasses, Kids on Bikes
+- **Systems of Interest**: Bunkers and Badasses, Kids on Bikes, Dungeons & Dragons
 - **Character Ideas**: A few concepts brewing, including a quirky gnome artificer and a brooding tiefling warlock
 - **Preparation**: Reading rulebooks, watching actual play videos, and crafting my first character sheet